• Skip to main content

 • Carefully dip each of the slices into the cinnamon sugar mixture.

-• Place on a baking sheet.
-Repeat until done.
-Then refrigerate for 15 minutes.
+• Then refrigerate for 15 minutes.

 Use your best judgement when folding the sides in.
 They should be about equal size.